Starbucks faces key union organizing vote - KESQ

 Starbucks says it offers many benefits that others in the industry do not, including health care coverage for part-time workers and college tuition reimbursement.
 Starbucks has implemented two wage increases in that past 18 months.
 The coffee chain says its average wage is more than $12 an hour, and more than half of its US employees earn more than $15 an hour.
 The company says it has the best retention rate in the industry.

-Even though the Buffalo vote represents only 100 employees, Starbucks is taking the organizing effort very seriously, flooding the upstate New York city with top executives, including former chairman and CEO Howard Schultz.
+Even though the Buffalo vote represents only 100 employees, Starbucks is taking the organizing effort very seriously, flooding the Western New York city with top executives, including former chairman and CEO Howard Schultz.
 The company is concerned that the organizing effort could spark others elsewhere.
-Employees at a Starbucks in Mesa, Arizona, have also filed to start the process for holding a vote there.
+Employees at a Starbucks in Mesa, Arizona, as well as at three other Buffalo locations, have also filed to start the process for holding a vote there.

 In a recent filing with the Securities and Exchange Commission, in a section where Starbucks lists risks to the company, the chain said that “if a significant portion of our employees were to become unionized, our labor costs could increase and our business could be negatively affected by other requirements and expectations that could increase our costs, change our employee culture, decrease our flexibility and disrupt our business.”